ChenOst/University-Escape-Room/README.md

  created a easy clue that will lead the player to another area in the room so we allow the player to see the room before it begins with the heavier hints.

+There are 6 clues in the room Of these, 3 contain a numerical answer that will later be used in the vault code.
+After the player opened the vault he could escape the room and finally return home.

+## Things that might help!
+During the game the player can use the following:
+### Handbook :closed_book:

+The book includes formulas, explanations and ways of solving various mathematical questions.
+ The book can be opened and moved to any area of the screen.
+ You can move to the next page by clicking and holding on the bottom corner of the page.

+### Calculator :1234:

+A calculator with basic functions that the user can use throughout the game.
+ The calculator can be opened and moved to any area of the screen.

+### Information :information_source:
+During the game the player can press the info button, A window will then open with explanations of the game, Like using the keyboard buttons to move, using the mouse and general explanations of the game.

 ## Scripts
 ### Player :sunglasses:
 The player object contains 3 scripts: [Player Scripts](https://github.com/ChenOst/University-Escape-Room/tree/master/Assets/University%20Classroom/Scripts/Player)